OfficeDev/office-js-docs-pr/docs/excel/show-hide-add-in.md

 When you call `Office.addin.showAsTaskpane()`, Office will display in a task pane the page that you assigned to the resource ID (`resid`) for the task pane.
 This is the `resid` that you assigned to the `<SourceLocation>` of the `<Action xsi:type="ShowTaskpane">` in the manifest.
 (See [Configure your Office Add-in to use a shared runtime](configure-your-add-in-to-use-a-shared-runtime.md).)

-Since `Office.addin.showAsTaskpane()` is an asynchronous method, your code should to continue running until the function is complete.
+Since `Office.addin.showAsTaskpane()` is an asynchronous method, your code will continue running until the function is complete.
 Wait for this completion with either the `await` keyword or a `then()` method, depending on which JavaScript syntax you are using.

 ## Configure your add-in to use the shared runtime